Massimo Pigliucci: Neoskepticism

-In 2021 Pigliucci announced a shift of interest away from Stoicism and towards, as he said, "a new synthesis, something that I have called Neoskepticism, and which uses the combined insights of the ancient Skeptics and Stoics to craft a better way to think about and especially live one’s life."
+In 2021 Pigliucci announced a shift of interest away from straightforward Stoicism and towards, as he said, "a new synthesis, something that I have called Neoskepticism, and which uses the combined insights of the ancient Skeptics and Stoics to craft a better way to think about and especially live one’s life."

 On consciousness

 Pigliucci has criticized David Chalmers' hard problem of consciousness, and he similarly is a critic of panpsychism.
-While he is a realist about consciousness, he thinks that claiming there is a distinction between the so called hard and easy problems of consciousness is a category error.
+While he is a realist about consciousness, he thinks that claiming there is a distinction between the so-called hard and easy problems of consciousness is a category error.

 Rationally Speaking

 In August 2000 Pigliucci started a monthly internet column called Rationally Speaking.
 In August 2005, the column became a blog, where he wrote posts until March 2014.
 Starting in February 2010, he co-hosted the bi-weekly Rationally Speaking podcast with Julia Galef, whom he first met at the Northeast Conference on Science and Skepticism, held in September 2009.
-The podcast is produced by the New York City Skeptics.
+The podcast was produced by the New York City Skeptics.
 The show has had many guests—scientists, philosophers—discussing matters of reason, skepticism and rationality.
 In 2010, Neil DeGrasse Tyson explained on the show his justification for spending large amounts of government money on space programs.
 He eventually printed the transcript of his performance as a guest on the show in his book Space Chronicles as a full chapter covering eight pages.
 Another episode in which Tyson explained his position on the label "atheism" received attention on NPR.
 Pigliucci left the podcast in 2015 to pursue his other interests.
-Galef continued to host the podcast solo.
+Galef continued to host the podcast solo until 2021.